wahrwolf/ba-thesis/chapters/400-method.md

 In the following, I will refer to them as Clean-de-en, Clean-cs-en, Tagged-de-en, and Tagged-cs-en.

 ## Training and Optimization
-To evaluate the performance impact of prefix constraints, I trained a neural network \cite{bahdanau:14} and with one hyperparameter optimization round.
-The used parameter was adapted from multiple sources \ref{}
+To evaluate the performance impact of prefix constraints, I trained a neural network \cite{bahdanau:14} and performed one hyperparameter optimization round.
+The used parameter was adapted from multiple sources \ref{} __Reference__ and will be explaines subsequently.

 ### Model
 I used an Encode-Decoder Recurrent Neuronal Network with "Long Short-Term Memory" \shortcite{zaremba:14} gates, with a dropout probability of 0.3, two layers, and 1000 hidden states.
-I used 500 word embeddings \cite{} on the source and target side.
+On the source and target side I used 500 word embeddings \cite{}.
 For the attention \cite{} behavior I used the "general" \cite{} attention type and the "softmax" \cite{} function for the attention and the generator.

 ### Hyper Parameter
 For the optimizer, I run multiple configurations.
 In all runs, a mini-batch size of 32 sentences for the training and 16 sentences for the validation was used.
-For the optimizer, I used stochastic gradient descent \shortcite{}, "adam \shortcite{}", and "adadelta \shortcite{}".
+For the optimizer, I used stochastic gradient descents \shortcite{}, "adam \shortcite{}", and "adadelta \shortcite{}".
 I ran all of them with learning rates 1, 0.1 and 0.001 and started to decay the learning rate by 0.3 per epoch after 5 or 10 epochs and once per optimizer and learning rate without any decay.
-The gradient was set to be renormalized if the norm over the gradient vector exceeds 5.
+The gradient was set to be renormalized if the norm over the gradient vector exceeded 5.

 ### Training
 I used the \cite{opennmt} framework for the implementation of the model and the training procedure.
-I build an MQTT \shortcite{} scheduler to coordinate the runs on a mixture of NVIDIA GTX 980, 1080 and 1080Ti GPUs.
+I built an MQTT \shortcite{} scheduler to coordinate the runs on a mixture of NVIDIA GTX 980, 1080 and 1080Ti GPUs.
 Each model was trained for 18 epochs, which took between 2 and 3,5 hours depending on the GPU.
 English was used in all models as the source locale and Czech and German as the target locale.
 All models were trained multiple times to ensure the proper distribution of start vectors.